defnotkevz/zettelkasten/interviewing someone for the first time.md

 - next js, some design choices in next js
 - state management

-IQ - analytical and reduction skills

-bring their background
-how was the process in their old company? skin in the game
+skin in the game

-smart, get things done.
+smart, get things done, take initiatives.